rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 }
 {{< / highlight >}}

-As you can see this is an exteamly simple interface.
+As you can see this is an extremely simple interface.
 Only one method is defined - `Error()`.
 Its purpose is to provide precise information about given error including verbose context.

-Most of the time you don't need to create implementation of this interfaces by yourself.
+Most of the time you don't need to create the implementation of this interfaces by yourself.
 You can find helper methods in package `errors`.
 For example, to create new error value one can write: